-When it comes to hosting an MQTT broker/server you have two main options:
+When it comes to hosting an MQTT broker/server you have three main options:

 - Use you Own Locally Installed Server